MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-v1.md

 ### ConfigMap

-ConfigMaps allow you to decouple configuration artifacts from image content to maintain portability for containerized applications.
+`ConfigMaps` allows you to decouple configuration artifacts from image content to maintain portability for containerized applications.

-This YAML example creates a ConfigMap by pointing to a ConfigMap file:
+This YAML example creates a `ConfigMap` by pointing to a `ConfigMap` file:

 ```YAML
     - task: Kubernetes@1